 If you’ve determined that you have a business instead of a hobby, you don’t need to rush to establish a business entity before filing a tax return.
 The IRS will automatically tax you as a sole proprietor if you are the only owner.

-If the IRS recognizes your activity as a hobby, you cannot deduct any expenses related to it on your tax return.
+If the IRS recognizes your activity as a hobby, you can’t deduct any expenses related to it on your tax return.
 While this classification can help you avoid self-employment taxes, it means that any related costs (like materials or travel) cannot be subtracted from your taxable income.

 What to do if the IRS classifies your business as a hobby